powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+### v4.5.01 Added to home help.

+         - Find Video is located on the home screen.
+It is a recursive search from the current script directory.

+         - Playlist Find is located on the home screen.
+It is a text search of all playlists with duplicates removed.

+               Create playlists for all video libraries to find videos without needing to know the location.
+               More info located in Home Help about Playlist Find.

 ### v4.5.00 New Feature: -Playlist Find added to the home screen.
 Text search of all playlists.